magechaP/Pig-dice/README.md

 # Pig-Dice

-Pig Dice is a game where a users rolls a die and their total score builds up after each roll,provided that they dont roll a one,where their previous score is held or their total score is cancelled.
+Pig Dice is a game where a users rolls a die and their total score builds up after each roll,provided that they don't roll a one,where their previous score is held or their total score is cancelled.

 # Programming tools used